xdmushui/partner-center-sdk/develop/get-customer-agreement-metadata.md

 ---
-title: Get agreement metadata for the Microsoft Customer Agreement (preview)
+title: Get agreement metadata for the Microsoft Customer Agreement
 description: This topic explains how to get agreement metadata for Microsoft Customer Agreement. ms.date: 8/29/2019 ms.localizationpriority: medium
 ---

-# Get agreement metadata for the Microsoft Customer Agreement (preview)
+# Get agreement metadata for the Microsoft Customer Agreement

 Applies to: